apptainer/singularity-admindocs/admin_quickstart.rst

 Admin Quick Start
 =================

+This document will cover installation of Singularity, and all the dependencies.
+This will also cover an overview of :ref:`configuing <configuing_overview>`, :ref:`Singularity architecture <singularity-architecture>`, and :ref:`Singularity security <singularity-security>`.

+..
 This document will cover installation and administration points of Singularity on a Linux host.
+This will also cover an
+.. overview of :ref:`configuing <configuing_overview>`, :ref:`Singularity architecture <singularity-architecture>`,
+.. and :ref:`Singularity security <singularity-security>`.

 For all other information, and installation for other OS(s), see the `user installation guide <https://www.sylabs.io/guides/3.0/user-guide/installation.html>`_.

 For any additional help or support contact the
 `Sylabs team <https://www.sylabs.io/contact/>`_, or send a email to `support@sylabs.io <mailto:support@sylabs.io>`_.